Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold

 \subsection{KA-CRNN parameter visualizations and SOC trends}

 The learned DSC reconstructions of Fig. \ref{fig:Recon} resulted in three separate sets of SOC-dependent KA-CRNN kinetic parameters for R1 and R2, as well as a single set of scalar-valued parameters for R3.
-The latter are shown in Table \ref{tab:elec_oxy_param}, while we plot the KA-CRNN kinetic parameters for the Arrhenius parameters for all three cathodes in Fig. \ref{fig:Acts_all} (remaining activations are available in Appendix A).
+The latter are shown in Table \ref{tab:elec_oxy_param}, while we plot the KA-CRNN Arrhenius parameters for all three cathodes in Fig. \ref{fig:Acts_all} (remaining activations are available in Appendix B).
 The first phase change reaction's parameters (Figs. \ref{fig:Acts_all}(A) and (C)) see modest changes across the SOC, which when compared to the fairly consistent R1 behavior seen in the data of Figs. \ref{fig:data} and \ref{fig:Recon} is to be expected.
 The second phase change reaction's parameters (Figs. \ref{fig:Acts_all}(B) and (D)) see significant shifts just before each cathode material's critical SOC, once again corroborating the sudden increase in heat release seen in the underlying DSC data of Figs. \ref{fig:data} and \ref{fig:Recon}, the oxygen stoichiometric parameter's behavior in Fig. \ref{fig:Recon}(C), and the dependence of R3 heat release on R2 activity.
-These results demonstrate the KA-CRNN framework is able to directly learn the underlying chemical behaviors that explain these responses in a visualizable and fully self-consistent manner, in addition to accurately describing the continuous thermal responses of these components to the SOC.
-Further discussion and visualization of the complete set of activations for all kinetic parameters across all cathodes is available in Appendix A. The numerical values for the continuous parameters are available in the supplementary material.
+These results demonstrate that the KA-CRNN framework is able to directly learn the underlying chemical behaviors that explain these responses in a visualizable and fully self-consistent manner, in addition to accurately describing the continuous thermal responses of these components to the SOC. {We additionally note relatively large values for the pre-exponential factor and activation energy of the electrolyte oxidation reaction in Table {\ref{tab:elec_oxy_param}}.
+Consulting the highly stiff behavior exhibited by the experimental data at the maximum state of charge in Fig. {\ref{fig:Recon}(A)}, we find these large values in accordance with expectations and with experiments.
+Future work to better resolve the electrolyte oxidation reaction with a potentially multi-step pathway could help to further define and constrain these values.} Further discussion and visualization of the complete set of activations for all kinetic parameters across all cathodes is available in Appendix B. The numerical values for the continuous parameters are available in the supplementary material.